morgosus/morgosus.github.io/_posts/gaming/2021-08-13-fallout-shelter-base-and-resources.md

 through straight up buying them).
 You may also find resources in other places, but let's talk about that some other time.

-## Back to the topic at hand, let's break down the basic resources now.
+## Back to the Topic at Hand, Let's Break down the Basic Resources Now
 **Power**, the Harry Potter scar shaped one, is the most important one... at least as far as base building is concerned.
 You can use it to expand or upgrade the vault.
 Pretty simple, right?
 It comes from the power generator room.
 My suggestion?
 Always upgrade the power generator first, that way your hourly income will always be at its potentially